-- Homework will be due on Mondays, every week, during the first half of the course. - You need to attend class for exercise/quiz credit (or attend the make-up session) - You will need to attend class on 10/19 and 10/21 to find teammates, if you don't have a team by then. - You will need to attend class for your team's sprint presentations, held during lecture time on either 11/2 or 11/4 and again on either 11/16 or 11/18.
-(We choose the days.) - You need to be present for your team's final project presentation.
+- Homework will typically be due weekly, during the first half of the course. - You need to attend class for exercise/quiz credit (or attend the make-up session) - You will need to attend class on 3/23 to find teammates, if you don't have a team by then. - You will need to attend class for your team's sprint presentations, held during lecture time on 4/1 and again on 4/13. - You need to be present for your team's final project presentation, aka the "demo".
 (Your team chooses from a list of available dates and times.)